 My own example would be the art curator who surrounds herself with books by famous French intellectuals, works on shows about power and inequality, posts on Twitter about how cultural institutions can be a forum for social justice, signs petitions supporting reductions in carbon emissions, identifies herself as an activist fighting the oppression of the ‘other’, yet at the behest of the gallery is complicit in the censorship of anything that exposes the function of the gallery as a PR machine for the corporate practices of its sponsors, arguing that she has no choice but to obey if she is to continue doing her ‘important work’.
 At the same time as this display of liberal ethics, she enjoys the financial perks consequent upon her collaboration: the glitzy exhibition openings, the after-parties in exclusive bars, the plane trips around the world ‘to share ideas with other cities’, the press reviews put on by corporate sponsors, and all the other little luxuries with which she compensates her conscience.

 Sartre argues that the inner anguish one supposedly feels over this moral ambiguity is evidence of a personal feeling of responsibility for the choices one makes throughout life.
-I’d question whether this anguish is not part of the human condition but rather a product of the contradictions of class consciousness – of, for example, the complicity of the middle-class curator in the ideology of capitalism, or the working-class waiter who allows himself to be used as a thing by capitalist labour relations (with the ruling class, again, suffering no such anguish).
-But without this assumption of personal choice, one may make use of an external moral system (such as Christianity or Islam or Judaism) as a tool to moralise otherwise immoral acts (such as imperialist wars, religious laws or apartheid oppression), leading to the negation of the self.
+I’d question whether this anguish is part of the human condition or, rather, a product of the contradictions of class consciousness – of, for example, the complicity of the middle-class curator in the ideology of capitalism, or the working-class waiter who allows himself to be used as a thing by capitalist labour relations (with the ruling class, again, suffering no such anguish).
+But without this assumption of personal choice, one may make use of an external moral system (such as Christianity or Islam or Judaism or Liberalism) as a tool to moralise otherwise immoral acts (such as imperialist wars, religious laws, apartheid oppression or capitalist exploitation), leading to the negation of the self.

-According to Sartre, dedicated professionals of their respective moral codes – priests interpreting sacred scriptures, judges interpreting legislation, doctors interpreting the Hippocratic oath (and, I would add, architects interpreting the ARB code of conduct, lecturers interpreting government legislation on their security duties, and curators interpreting the restrictions imposed by corporate sponsors) – should, instead of relieving the self of responsibility in the discharge of their professional duties, be aware of their own agency in the process.
-This recognition involves the questioning of the morality of all choices, and taking responsibility for the consequences of one’s own choice.
+According to Sartre, dedicated professionals of their respective moral codes – priests interpreting sacred scriptures, judges interpreting legislation, doctors interpreting the Hippocratic oath (and, I would add, architects interpreting the ARB code of conduct, lecturers interpreting government legislation on their duties towards national security, and curators interpreting the restrictions imposed by corporate sponsors) – should, instead of relieving the self of responsibility in the discharge of their professional duties, be aware of their own agency in the process.
+This recognition means questioning the morality of all choices, and taking responsibility for the consequences of one’s own choice.
 In other words, we must not exercise bad faith by denying the self’s freedom of choice and responsibility for those choices.

 3. The Culture Industry